lehzhu/personalsite/content/_index.md

 ### Broadly

-I'm interested in aligning humans to do more net good through better social alignment.
-We live in a world shaped and dominated by context, and I use context as my tool to build better solutions.
+I'm interested in empowering humans to do more net good through better social alignment.
+We live in a world shaped and dominated by context, and I specifically focus on leading indicators of user needs.

 I [write](/blog) sometimes.